savannahostrowski/ghost/README.md

 # ghost

-A CLI tool (or ghost) that intelligently scaffolds a GitHub Action workflow based on your local application stack, using Azure AI.
+A CLI ghost that intelligently scaffolds a GitHub Action workflow based on your local application stack, using OpenAI.

 - no .github/workflow dir?
     - ghost runs on the cwd